Toda Equations and Piecewise Polynomiality for Mixed Double Hurwitz Numbers: Piecewise polynomiality

 where $d=|\alpha|=|\beta|$.
-This definition assumes that $\alpha,\beta$ have the same size; if $|\alpha|>|\beta|$ or vice versa, complete the smaller diagram by adding unicellular rows.
-The result of Shadrin, Spitz and Zvonkine that we need may be stated as follows: if $f \in \mathbb{A}$ is a regular function, then $S^f$ is piecewise polynomial with respect to the resonance arrangement.
+This def\/inition assumes that $\alpha$, $\beta$ have the same size; if $|\alpha|>|\beta|$ or vice versa, complete the smaller diagram by adding unicellular rows.
+As detailed by Olshanski~\cite{Olshanski}, the algebra $\mathbb{A}$ of regular functions on Young diagrams may equivalently be described as the algebra of functions on~$\mathcal{Y}$ such that~$f(\lambda)$ is a \emph{shifted symmetric function} of the row lengths $\lambda_1,\lambda_2,\dots$ of~$\lambda$.
+Moreover, the shifted power-sums